 The Bay View Trail

-This lovely waterside park with its eucalyptus-shaded allées, rolling grasslands, and pretty bay views is the most enjoyable of all the parks that dot the shores of San Francisco Bay.
-It’s the only bayside park that has miles of shaded trails and a wide variety of scenery./p>
+This lovely waterside park with its eucalyptus-shaded roads, rolling grasslands, and pretty bay views is the most enjoyable of all the parks on San Francisco Bay.
+It’s the only bayside park that has miles of shaded trails and a wide variety of scenery.

 The sound of gunfire from the Richmond Rod & Gun Club can be heard in the western half of the park, especially if the wind is blowing from the south.
 The noise didn’t used to be noticable, but the club has been a lot busier since Anthony Chabot Regional Park’s marksmanship range closed in 2016.

-The park has two entrances; both charge a $3 parking fee on weekends from April through October.
-Of the two, the new Atlas Road entrance is by far the more attractive and convenient, but the older Giant Highway entrance remains popular.
+There are two entrances; both charge a $3 parking fee on weekends from April through October.
+Of the two, the newer Atlas Road entrance is by far the nicest and most convenient, but the older Giant Highway entrance is still popular.

-The park has miles of flat, easy trails.
-The loop described here combines the park’s most scenic and enjoyable trails, the bayside trails around the edge of the point.
+The park has miles of flat, easy trails, but the bayside trails around the edge of the point are the most scenic and enjoyable.

 Start at the parking lot at the end of Atlas Road.
-It’s a little difficult to get oriented here; from the signboard next to the restroom building, go left on the Cook’s Point Trail, which is the more open of the two trails that pass by the parking lot.
+It’s a little difficult to get oriented; from the signboard next to the restroom building, go left on the Cook’s Point Trail, which is the more open of the two trails that pass by the parking lot.

-Continue straight, cross the paved Pinole Point Trail, and descend to the Bay View Trail.
-This trail has the best bay views of the hike, offering great views of the Marin mountains across the bay.
+Continue straight and cross the paved Pinole Point Trail.
+Descend to the Bay View Trail, which has the best bay views of the hike, including some great views of the Marin mountains across the bay.

 The views are interrupted for a while as the trail dives into an attractive eucalyptus grove for a quarter-mile or so, but the road eventually re-emerges onto the shoreline.